daviidy/Micro-Reddit/README.md

 ## To run the project in local

 - clone the repository from here [repo link](https://github.com/daviidy/Micro-Reddit)
-- Open terminal and navigate to root folder (/blog).
+- Open terminal and navigate to root folder (/Micro-Reddit).
 - Once in root folder
-  - type: rails s in terminal and in browser
+  - type: `rails s` in terminal and in browser
+  - run `bundle install`, `rails db:create`, and `rails db:migrate`
   - type localhost:3000/ in address bar.

 ## 👨🏽‍💻 👨🏿‍💻 Creators